 This month, the TEN7 Podcast is trying something new.
 Rather than sticking to our usual pattern of coming to you “every fortnight” with a discussion about technology, business and the humans that make it all interesting, we’re launching a special podcast series rolling out weekly, taking an in-depth look at the United States criminal justice system.

-This new series, Hope… Not Handcuffs: Using Data to Reduce Mass Incarceration, is a partnership with Recidiviz, a non-profit organization that partners with states to help them use data-driven tools to reform the criminal justice system.
+This new series, Meeting the Moment: Using Data to Reduce Mass Incarceration, is a partnership with Recidiviz, a non-profit organization that partners with states to help them use data-driven tools to reform the criminal justice system.
 I interviewed Recidiviz executive director, Clementine Jacoby, on the podcast last fall.
 That discussion prompted a desire to take an even more in-depth look at this very complex issue.

 You may be tempted to ask, “Why is a web development company taking on a complex and controversial topic like criminal justice reform?”
 The answer is actually quite simple.